why do welding tables have holes

 Welding Table Tools and Accessories

-1. Clamps are a great tool for holding all sorts of welding projects in place.
-Clamps come in different styles, shapes, and designs and all serve different purposes.
+- Clamps are a great tool for holding all sorts of welding projects in place.
+Clamps come in different styles, shapes, and designs, serving different purposes.
 Some kinds of clamps include squeeze-type clamps, C-clamps, screw-type clamps, and lever clamps.

 What Size Should Welding Table Holes Be?